Changelog

 Note:

 Capturing embedded videos can increase total job size.
 If videos are not necessary for your capture, it can be disabled by unchecking "Capture embedded videos".
-Videos are delivered in standard MP4 format with a csv file with relevant metadata for broad compatibility across macOS and Windows.

 We’ve expanded Page Vault’s OCR export capabilities to better support Relativity workflows.